 Incentivising low-carbon and circular development is about incentivising what you want more off, and taxing what you want to see less.
 Putting a price on greenhouse gas emissions and encouraging their mitigation is one way to gradually move towards higher taxes on resource extraction and use, and lower taxes on labour.

 Circular economy quick scans rely on existing data and tools to make an overview of material flows and stocks.
 An objective of such a quick scan could be to explore synergies between the circular economy strategy and climate policies in a jurisdiction, or to identify new interventions along a product value chain where the circular economy can help abate greenhouse gas emissions.
-Shifting Paradigms also develops tools which allow experts and policy-makers to explore all the available resources and information themselves.
+Shifting Paradigms also develops its own tools which allow experts and policy-makers to explore and assess circular GHG abatement opportunities themselves.

 This is when the focus is on a specific sector, political trade-off or strategic question.
 Also here the approach is to identify circular economy interventions along value chains, which can help bring down greenhouse gas emissions or enhance carbon sinks.